Landscape Architecture Certificate

 Introduction

-The Certificate in Landscape Architecture will provide an overview and foundational knowledge and skills for students and practitioners who want to more fully engage landscape practices.
-The certificate will provide the foundation to understand and design landscape as a tool for meaningful cultural, social and environmental change and to communicate with the people and communities that are inhabiting it.
+The Certificate in Landscape Architecture provides an overview of the foundational knowledge and skills for students and practitioners who want to more fully engage landscape practices.
+The certificate will provide the foundation to understand and design landscape as a tool for meaningful cultural, social, and environmental change.
 Upon successful completion of the course sequence students will graduate with a highly valuable skillset and knowledge.

 The Certificate in Landscape Architecture will provide students and professionals with the intellectual and practical skills necessary to bring critical landscape practice to a broad range of fields from design fields to geography, engineering, and the humanities among others.
 The course content will merge theoretical inquiry with skill-based learning to provide a solid foundation.